LaurentRDC/scikit-ued/docs/tutorials/image.rst

 * TIFF images (`*.tif`, `*.tiff`);
 * All other file formats supported by `scikit-image`_.

-The :func:`skued.diffread` function will transparently distinguish between those formats and dispatch to the right functions.
+The :func:`diffread` function will transparently distinguish between those formats and dispatch to the right functions.

 .. _alignment: